 The Law Library maintains an electronic collection of past Law Center exams.
 Exams from the previous five years for current faculty are available in the Past Exams database (NetID required).

-CALI provides hundreds of interactive legal instructional lessons on topics from contracts to torts.
+CALI provides hundreds of interactive legal instructional lessons on a wide variety of topics at all academic levels.
 New students will receive an email from the Law Library during Orientation with a registration code.
 Students who do not receive a code or need a new one should go to CALI Lessons for Students.

 The Georgetown Law Student Bar Association (SBA) maintains an outline and syllabus bank (NetID required).